Seifbarouni/private-git/README.md

-private-git is an implementation of a Git server (using gitolite) will add a UI soon
+private-git is an implementation of a Git server (using gitolite). will add a UI soon 😬.